qlkwej/vulnscan/.github/CONTRIBUTING.md

    [the checklists below](#checklists-for-contribution) to help ensure that your contribution will be merged quickly.

-3. One of Security Bench's core team members will look over your contribution and either provide comments letting you know if there is anything left to do.
+3. One of Vulnerability Scanner's core team members will look over your contribution and either provide comments letting you know if there is anything left to do.
 We do our best to provide feedback in a timely manner, but it may take some time for us to respond.

 4. Once all outstanding comments and checklist items have been addressed, your contribution will be merged!
-Merged PRs will be included in the next Security Bench release.
+Merged PRs will be included in the next Vulnerability Scanner release.
 The core team takes care of updating the CHANGELOG as they merge.

 5. In rare cases, we might decide that a PR should be closed.
 We'll make sure